 Special rule for members of the U.S. Armed Forces.
-If a member of the U.S. Armed Forces qualified as a bona fide resident of the relevant possession in an earlier tax year, his or her absence from that possession during the current tax year in compliance with military orders will not affect the individual's status as a bona fide resident.
-Likewise, being in a possession solely in compliance with military orders will not qualify an individual for bona fide residency.
-Also see the special income source rule for members of the U.S. Armed Forces in chapter 2, under Personal Services.
+If you are a member of the U.S. Armed Forces who qualified as a bona fide resident of the relevant possession in an earlier tax year, your absence from that possession during the current tax year in compliance with military orders will not affect your status as a bona fide resident.
+Likewise, being in a possession solely in compliance with military orders will not qualify you for bona fide residency.
+Also see the special income source rule for members of the U.S. Armed Forces in chapter 2, under Compensation for Labor or Personal Services.